 The mistake rate in the Automatic Inference treatment is significantly lower than in the Baseline treatment.
 Figure II compares the mistake rates in all treatments.
 In the first round, only 44% of the participants make the mistake of choosing the Pooling task.
-This mistake rate is about halfway between the Baseline and the Strategy Method treatments.
-Furthermore, we observe complete learning to the same level as in the Strategy Method treatment.
-Appendix Figure A.4 shows that the rate of mistakes stays about the same starting with round 2.
-The difference in the mistake rate from the Baseline is highly significant

-(p < 0.001) in round 1 and in rounds 2-10 combined.
+This mistake rate is about halfway between the Baseline (68%) and the Strategy Method (18%) treatments.
+In subsequent rounds, we observe complete learning to the same level as in the Strategy Method treatment.
+The difference in the mistake rate from the Baseline is statistically significant in round 1 and in rounds 2-10 combined (t-tests yield p-values < 0.001).
 Considering each round separately, the mistake rate is significantly different from the Baseline treatment in seven out of ten rounds.
-Thus, the Automatic Inference treatment suggests that the hypothesized Failure to Anticipate Inference mechanism is important.
-Participants seem not to understand how to infer information in the future.
+Thus, the Automatic Inference treatment suggests that the hypothesized Failure to Anticipate Inference mechanism is important: Participants seem not to understand how to infer information in the future.